Albatross (Nepali band)

-Albatross (Nepali: आल्बाट्रोस) is a Nepali rock band from Kathmandu, Nepal.
+Albatross (Nepali: आल्बाट्रस) is a Nepali rock band from Kathmandu, Nepal.
 Formed in 1998 as a three-piece school band, Albatross has made a landmark in the Nepali music scene.
 It all began when a couple of guys joined hands together with their rusted guitars and other old instruments to transcend the sound of Nepali Alternative music, each of which has significantly influenced the music which the band creates.
 The band's fast tempos, signature chord progression and contemporary compositions has made them one of the pioneers of rock music in Nepal.

 History

 In 1998 three young musicians, still in school, got together and picked up old rusty instruments and started playing.
 The trio experimented with Nepali rock sounds and western alternative music which led to the development of a sound of their own.
 Currently, Albatross is a four-part band and the quartet have made their presence in Nepal and internationally and continue to influence aspiring Nepali rock musicians.